epls-design/ezpz-jellypress/wp-content/themes/jellypress/README.md

 ## About Jellypress

+Jellypress is a Wordpress starter theme based on [underscores](https://github.com/Automattic/_s) and designed to work with [Jellyfish SCSS framework](https://github.com/unofficialmatt/jellyfish) by [Matt Weet](https://github.com/unofficialmatt).

 This theme, like `underscores` is made for hacking and use as a standalone theme, rather than a Parent Theme.

 REQUIRES php 7.4+